ignat-maloukhov/crud-rest-api-demo/README.md

 in my application I have chosen the Package by Layer structure, because this is how it is implemented in the book of Craig Walls "Spring in Action".

-What have I explored during this project?
-* ...
-* ...
-* ...

 ## Running application locally
 You can build a jar file and run it from the command line (it should work just as well with Java 17 or newer):
 ```